baponkar/gui-linux-update-script/README.md

 `sudo apt-get install zenity`
 then this script works properly by `./gui_update_1.sh`.

-In new update of gui_update_1.sh file having security check option for your machine with rkhunter package.So you need to download this package also
+In new update(v-2.2) of gui_update_1.sh file having security check option for your machine with rkhunter package.So you need to download this package also
 `sudo apt install rkhunter -y`